lyndonreyjb/react-order/react-order/README.md

 The project includes the following features:

-- A list of restaurants
-- A list of foods from each restaurant
+- A list of foods
-- The ability to order food from a restaurant
+- The ability to order foods
 - The ability to track the status of your order

-### Future Improvements

-There are a number of ways to improve the project in the future.
-Some ideas include:

-- Adding the ability to pay for orders online
-- Adding the ability to track the delivery of orders
-- Adding the ability to rate restaurants
-- Adding the ability to leave reviews for restaurants